-For each Fiscal Year the Contracting Party's proportionate share of the Annual Requirement shall be a percentage obtained by dividing Contracting Party's estimated annual contributing flow to the System by the total estimated annual contributing flow to the System by all Contracting Parties, and by multiplying such percentage times the Annual Requirement.
+For each Fiscal Year the Contracting Party's proportionate share of the Annual Requirement shall be a percentage obtained by dividing Contracting Party's estimated annual contributing flow to the System by all Contracting Parties, and by multiplying such percentage times the Annual Requirement.
 The resulting amount shall constitute the Contracting Party's Annual Payment for such Fiscal Year.

-The following tabulation was applied for Fiscal Year ending November 30, 2015.
-Each Contracting Party's Annual Payment for the Fiscal Year 2015 was calculated by multiplying said Contracting Party's percentage from the following tabulation times the Annual Requirement.
+The following tabulation was applied for Fiscal Year ending November 30, 2016.
+Each Contracting Party's Annual Payment for the Fiscal Year 2016 was calculated by multiplying said Contracting Party's percentage from the following tabulation times the Annual Requirement.